brokedba/vllm-lab/examples/k8s/local/README.md

 ❌ Does NOT support: AVX-512, BF16 (bfloat16), AMX / VNNI

 **Solution**
 - Choose a newer generation
-- Of use `--dtype=float32` in your vLLM deployment